 Or requested from:

 Tel: +44 1476 403015

-Ynys Barnard Masterson, Ridgway Scholar for 2018 - 2019, was selected through a competitive application and interview process which resulted in her selection in April 2018.
-The interview panel, which was drawn from members of the College and the Harlaxton Advisory Council, commented that though the number of applications had been fewer than in previous years the standard was exceptionally high.
+Catherine Snodgrass, Ridgway Scholar for 2019 - 2020, was selected through a competitive application and interview process which resulted in her selection to study for a year at the University of Evansville.
+The interview panel, which was drawn from members of the College and the Harlaxton Advisory Council, commented that on the standard of applications received for the 2019-2020 Scholarship which had been exceptionally high.

 Previous Ridgway Scholars

-Ynys will be following in the footsteps of Joel Beardmore (2017-2018) and Sam Lee (2016- 2017) both of whom attended The Kings School in Grantham, Lydia Taylor (2015-16) who comes from Stamford and attended Oakham School where she was an award holder for both Music and Drama, Philip Tombs (2014-15), who took a gap year from his studies at the University of Bath in order to spend a year in Evansville, and Shannon Knight (2013-14), who studied for her ‘A’ levels at Kesteven and Grantham Girls’ School.
+Catherine will be following in the footsteps of Ynys Barnard Masterson (2018-2019) whose home is in London and who attended Christ’s Hospital school in Sussex before moving to Mossbourne Community Academy for her sixth form studies, Joel Beardmore (2017-2018) and Sam Lee (2016-2017) both of whom attended The Kings School in Grantham, Lydia Taylor (2015-16) who comes from Stamford and attended Oakham School where she was an award holder for both Music and Drama, and Philip Tombs (2014-15), who took a gap year from his studies at the University of Bath in order to spend a year in Evansville.

 Many previous Ridgway Scholars keep in contact with the College and here you can read some recollections by the very first Ridgway Scholar, Sarah Wilson (1982-83).
 More recent scholars have written blogs or created videos about their Evansville experience and links to these are shown below: